 - Bank of America/Merrill Lynch, UBS, Royal Bank of Scotland, Société Générale, CIBC, Crédit Agricole and BNP Paribas, among others, in residential mortgage-backed securities (RMBS) and other securities cases brought in state and federal courts and FINRA arbitrations throughout the country arising out of the credit crisis.

 - BNP Paribas in securing the dismissal of federal fraud and negligent misrepresentation claims arising from BNP’s marketing and underwriting of notes issued by Schmolz + Bickenbach, a global steel manufacturer.
+Canadian Imperial Bank of Commerce in breach of contract litigation brought by an affiliate fund of Cerberus Capital Management alleging that CIBC failed to make required payments under two separate agreements that reference a portfolio of CIBC’s structured assets, including certain synthetic assets.

 - FMR LLC and Fidelity Brokerage Services, LLC in securities class action litigation brought in the U.S. District Court in the Southern District of New York regarding high-frequency trading.